 First, I bought the four 1:25,000 OS maps of the Lakes (which come with a free download so that you can access the map on your phone – perfect for a bit of lazy navigation).

-Then I turned to guidebooks – the kind with ‘low level’, ‘short’ and ‘family’ in the titles.
+Then I turned to guidebooks, the kind with ‘low level’, ‘short’ and ‘family’ in the titles such as Lake District: Low Level and Lake Walks.
 I picked a walk from Monk Coniston to Tarn Hows and roped in a friend.
 We took it in turns to navigate, each working our way through a page of description before handing over to the other.
 Barring some confusion about exactly which right hand turn we were supposed to take (solved by some handy signposts pointing us back to Monk Coniston), the walk was a success.
 We made it back well within the suggested walking time and, more importantly for the National Park, the time available on our parking ticket.

 A solo hill